Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-architecture.rst

 Currently, the `Glean
 <https://docs.telemetry.mozilla.org/concepts/glean/glean.html>`_ library is
 included in the ``geckoview-omni`` package.
-The default build ``geckoview``, which does not contain such libraries, is similarly dubbed `Light` in the codebase.
+The default build ``geckoview``, which does not contain such libraries, is similarly dubbed `Lite` in the codebase.

 The additional libraries in the Omni package are directly built into Gecko's